You are here:

 Eligible Banks and Broker/Dealers

 The Investment Advisory Committee will establish and maintain a list of eligible brokers, dealers, and banks with which investment transactions can be made.
-These financial institutions will be selected by creditworthiness (minimum capital requirement of $10,000,000 and at least five years of operation, or, if the firm has its primary place of business in Cuyahoga County, minimum capital as required by Securities and Exchange Commission Rule 15C3-1 and at least ten years in operation).
+These financial institutions will be selected by creditworthiness (minimum capital requirement of $10,000,000 and at least five years of operation, or, if the firm has its primary place of business in Cuyahoga County, minimum capital as required by Securities and Exchange Commission Rule 15C3-1 and at least five years in operation).
 Qualified firms will be limited to “primary” dealers and other dealers that qualify under Securities and Exchange Commission Rule 15C3-1 (uniform net capital rule.)
 Written procedures will describe the selection process.